Best SSD for Macbook Pro 2012: Buying & Installation Guide

 For general users who prefer a cheaper yet high-capacity SSD, Crucial MX300 is my top pick, followed by Samsung 850 EVO which is as great as Crucial.
 In case both options went out of stock, SanDisk X400 is an excellent alternative.

-Pro tip: once you've added the desired SSD to your shopping cart, make sure to order the NewerTech 14-Piece Portable Toolkit — which includes Phillips #00 screwdriver, a Torx T6 screwdriver, and other tools you'll need to open your MacBook PRO case to get the SSD installed.
+Pro tip: once you secure the desired SSD, we also suggest you get the NewerTech 14-Piece Portable Toolkit — which includes Phillips #00 screwdriver, a Torx T6 screwdriver, and other tools you'll need to open your MacBook PRO case to get the SSD installed.

 As I said in the beginning, I've been using a Crucial BX200 480GB (now a legacy product) with my mid-2012 MacBook Pro for about eight months — without any problems!
 I wholeheartedly recommend Crucial SSDs.
 MX300 is popular because of its price advantage and various capacity options (from 275 GB to 2TB).
-For example, the 525 GB and 1TB versions are about 20% cheaper than the Samsung 850 EVO equivalents.
 Regarding performance, both CNET and TechRadar gave it a 4-star rating.

 - Price is very competitive